Why Do Speech Language Models Fail to Generate Semantically Coherent Outputs? A Modality Evolving Perspective: Introduction

-Despite these advances, SLMs lag behind text-guided systems, and the underlying reasons for their limitations remain unexplored.
-While they have vaguely recognized problems in current SLMs, such as overly long sequences and low semantic density, little research has yet comprehensively and deeply investigated the underlying reasons why SLMs struggle to run end-to-end under transformer-based architectures.
+We follow definitions in Table~\ref{tab:slm-disamb}, where \textit{SLM} refers to models that generate speech without text guidance.
+Since GSLM~\cite{lakhotia_generative_2021} and AudioLM~\cite{borsos_audiolm_2023}, transformer-based SLMs still trail behind text-guided systems.
+Prior work has attempted lowering frame rates~\cite{lakhotia_generative_2021,hassid_textually_2024,cho_sylber_2024,cuervo_scaling_2024} or aligning speech with text~\cite{zhang_speechgpt_2023,nguyen_spirit-lm_2024,hassid_textually_2024}, but none fully resolve the coherence gap.
+Meanwhile, the underlying reasons for their limitations remain unexplored.
 As a result, the community lacks insight into the differences between how SLMs and text LLMs work, and current improvements in SLMs are largely empirical attempts to approximate text LLMs in terms of data length and form.

-In this paper, we systematically analyze the low performance of SLMs based on discrete semantic speech tokens and aim to answer the question below: \paragraph{Question} \emph{What are the critical factors that make the speech modality significantly harder to train compared to the text modality?} Possible factors are: \begin{itemize}[itemsep=1pt,topsep=2pt,left=2pt] \item \textbf{(A)} Speech tokens such as HuBERT are more phonetic than truly semantic~\cite{choi_self-supervised_2024}.
-Extracting semantic information becomes harder when using phonetic-based representations. \item \textbf{(B)} The length of the speech token sequence is considerably longer than its transcription text token sequence since the pronunciation duration information is included in the speech sequence by assigning each frame a token. \item \textbf{(C)} The sequence retains some paralinguistic information, such as prosody and timbre, introducing additional complexity and variability. \end{itemize}
+In this paper, we systematically analyze the low performance of SLMs based on discrete semantic speech tokens and aim to answer the fundamental question below: \paragraph{Question} \emph{What are the critical factors that make the speech modality significantly harder to train compared to the text modality?} Possible factors are: \begin{itemize}[itemsep=1pt,topsep=2pt,left=2pt] \item \textbf{(A)} Speech tokens such as HuBERT are more phonetic than truly semantic~\cite{choi_self-supervised_2024}.
+Extracting semantic information becomes harder when using phonetic-based representations. \item \textbf{(B)} The length of the speech token sequence is considerably longer than its transcription text token sequence since the pronunciation duration information is included in the speech sequence by assigning each frame a token. \item \textbf{(C)} The sequence retains some paralinguistic information, such as prosody and timbre, introducing additional variability. \end{itemize}

 To answer this question, we propose viewing the significant gap between text and speech modalities from an evolving perspective (\cref{sec:text-speech-evo}).
 We train separate LMs on the same speech dataset, using different modalities: text-based, phone-based, and speech-based token representations.
 The differences between modalities correspond to the possible factors listed in the question.
 Therefore, by evaluating the performance of LMs trained by these modalities in various tasks (\cref{sec:exp-setup}), a systematical study is established and the impact of these factors can be comprehensively analyzed.